Money showering individuals. Featured image for the ABLE account article

 demystifying accessibility policy

 In the United States, living with a disability can be a double-edged sword financially.
-It’s widely known that there are high additional costs to live with a disability and for those who support individuals with a disability.
-Luckily, public benefits Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI), Medicaid provide financial support and subsidies for individuals with a disability to improve their quality of life.
+It’s widely known that there are high additional costs to living with a disability and for those who support individuals with a disability.
+Luckily, public benefits Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI Benefits), and Medicaid provide financial support and subsidies for individuals with a disability to improve their quality of life.
 However, these public benefits also come with a means test that restricts eligibility, and the benefits are available only to individual beneficiaries with less than $2,000 in liquid resources–cash savings, non-ABLE checking accounts, savings accounts, and some retirement funds.
 That means that if an individual with a disability saves more than $2,000 in most general accounts, they can lose access to these benefits, which may be their primary financial support.
 This issue is paramount for individuals and their families who are looking to save for future expenses.

 This week’s article will introduce and break down one of the most underutilized financial vehicles for individuals with disabilities and their families, the ABLE Account.